Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 \subsection{What level of bias in the toxicity classifier can \sysname{} tolerate?}

-In the previous section we saw how \sysname can mitigate toxicity even when using biased toxicity classifiers (\ie P-API and O-API).
 In this section, we further stress test \sysname to determine how much classifier bias it can tolerate while still effectively mitigating toxicity.
 We artificially induce different levels of bias in the toxicity classifier by controlling the sub-category-wise Recall for the \cattwo category, \ie for the TA, BO and RI toxic sub-categories.
-For this analysis, we evaluate the LLaMA-2 victim model.
+We investigate a challenging setting where Recall drops below 50\%, \ie varying between 15\%--45\%) for a single target sub-category, while maintaining default Recall (\ie Recall for a decision threshold of 0.5) for others.
+We evaluate the victim model, LLaMA-2.
+This simulates real-world variance in classifier performance.